rwebaz/Browser-Lessons-Project/docs/pages/Console-Time.md

 ### External Sources

-- The [Project Source Links](https://mminail.github.io/Javascript/Source-Javascript-Links.htm){:title="Click to Visit the Source Links page of the Javascript Lessons Project at GitHub pages"}{:target="_blank"} page of the Javascript Lessons Project.
+- The [Project Source Links](https://mminail.github.io/Browser/Source-Browser-Links.htm){:title="Click to Visit the Source Links page of the Browser Lessons Project at GitHub pages"}{:target="_blank"} page of the Browser Lessons Project.
 Published by © 2017 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.

 - [Mastering Javascript High Performance by Chad Adams](https://www.packtpub.com/web-development/mastering-javascript-high-performance){:title="Click to Visit the Landing page for Mastering Javascript High Performance by Chad Adams"}{:target="_blank"}.
 Published © 2015 by [PACKTpub.com](https://www.packtpub.com/){:title="Click to Visit the Home page of PACKT Publishing"}{:target="_blank"}.